GoogleChrome/web.dev/src/site/content/en/learn/images/avif/index.md

 For a long time, our single-minded friend `<img>` made it exceptionally difficult to use any new image format, no matter how promising it seemed.
 Remember, `<img>` only supported a single source file, and was hyper-optimized to transfer that file quickly—so quickly, in fact, that we couldn't intercept that request via JavaScript.
-Until recently, the only viable option was to serve all users the brand new type of image, and request one of the “legacy” formats when the browser fired an error—incurring a second file transfer after the first one was wasted.
+Until recently, the only viable option was to serve all users the brand new type of image, and request one of the “legacy" formats when the browser fired an error—incurring a second file transfer after the first one was wasted.

 For that reason and more, `<img>` as it had existed for decades had to change.
 In the next module, [Responsive Images](/learn/images/responsive-images/), you'll learn about the features introduced to the HTML specification to address these issues and how to use them in your day-to-day work.